-are prioritised?
-How can such trade negotiations be ambitious for consumers?
-The session will brainstorm on how to do things differently this time round.

-1. Benefits and risks of open banking
+2. Benefits and risks of open banking

-Open banking is one of the biggest, most recent technological developments in retail finance.
-In open banking systems consumers give third parties access to their financial data.
+Open banking is one of the biggest, most recent technological developments in retail finance and allows consumers to give third parties access to their financial data.
 These third parties (banks, FinTechs and other innovative service providers and intermediaries) then analyse consumers' financial data and make payments or manage consumers' funds and offer personalised services.
-The promise is that data sharing will make life more convenient for consumers.
+The promise is that data sharing will enable increased innovation, greater competition and improved products and services.
 However, clear legal framework for a consumer-friendly open banking environment is still missing in both the EU and the US.
-This session will explore how to ensure consumers are in control of their financial data.
+This session will explore how to ensure consumers are in control of their financial data, the benefits and risks for consumers and competition, and who is liable in case of data breach or misuse of data.

 13:00 Lunch

 14.00 Breakout sessions continued

 1. Who has the safest food?

-The US and EU sometimes claim that they have the safest food supply in the world.
+The US, EU and UK all sometimes claim that they have the safest food supply in the world.
 Yet each keeps having disturbing safety scandals: last year 5 people died and more than 200 were sick in the US from eating contaminated romaine lettuce, 4 died from listeria in smoked salmon in three EU countries, and almost 150 people became sick from salmonella found on cucumbers in the UK.
 This session, in the style of a TV game show, will seek to answer the question: who really has the safest food, and will trade agreements make this better or worse?
-2. Competition and access to medicines High prices of new and old medicines, from Epipens to combat severe allergic reactions to insulin for diabetes, can affect individuals' life and health as well as put extra burdens on both private insurance and strained national health systems.
+2. Competition and access to medicines High prices of new medicines can strongly affect individuals' health and wellbeing, as well as put extra burdens on strained national health systems.
 Competition policy can prevent market abuses and help balance the possible negative effects of intellectual property protections.
-This session will discuss the role of competition law and enforcement in ensuring affordability of medicines and stimulating innovation, from the EU and US perspectives.
-15.30 Coffee break 16:00 Platform power - competition and data With Facebook owning WhatsApp and Instagram, and Amazon buying Whole Foods and the Washington Post, there is a trend towards corporate concentration in the digital economy, with strong potential for harmful impacts on consumer choice and access to information, as well as the potential threat to the functioning of the democratic institutions.
+This session will discuss the role of competition law in ensuring affordability of medicines and stimulating innovation, from the EU and US perspectives.
+15.30 Coffee break 16:00 Platform power - competition and data There is a trend towards corporate concentration in the digital economy, with strong potential for harmful impacts on consumer choice and access to information, as well as the potential threat to the functioning of the democratic institutions.
 The way in which market dominance is traditionally measured is no longer fit for purpose; both the US and the EU authorities are currently investigating these issues, but the way they address them could be different.
 Discussions in this session will focus around bridging the differences between US and EU antimonopoly systems; cooperation between authorities; and intersection with consumer and data protection laws.
 17.30 Closing, followed by cocktail reception and networking